aeonSolutions/CodeSnippets-/README.md

 # CodeSnipets
-Here are some programming code snipets on several languages i usual code.
+Here are some programming code snipets on several languages i usually code.

 Code presented here is from past code iterantions and not from current development cycles.